chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 - Edit the global styles (`src/styles/global.js`) which is injected into every page, or remove entirely

-- A layout component (`src/components/elements/layout.js`) is used for wrapping every page, setting a default layout and importing the template's Open Sans font
+- A layout component (`src/components/elements/layout.js`) is used for wrapping every page, setting a default layout and imports the template's Open Sans font

 - This template uses the plugin [gatsby-plugin-subfont](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-subfont#readme) together with [typefaces](https://github.com/KyleAMathews/typefaces/blob/master/README.md) to optimise font delivery.
 Changing font(s) simply requires installing your favourite typeface-font and importing into layout.js, or removing it altogether.
 Remember to add your font(s) into the tailwind.js config, into either the fonts sans/serif array, in order to use it with tailwind